 An increasing number of employers are hiring mathematics majors for careers in which their problem solving skills can be applied to other areas beyond those traditionally considered mathematical.
-A degree in mathematics focuses on problem solving and communicating technical information, both skills highly sought after by employers.
+A degree in mathematics focuses on problem solving and communicating technical information, both skills highly valued by employers.

 Secondary Education - 4-Year Plan

 If you enjoy teaching, consider the degree track in secondary education.
-This track gives you an extensive background in both mathematics and education and is specifically designed to meet the requirements of the State of Illinois standards.
+This track gives you an extensive background in both mathematics and education and is specifically designed to meet the requirements of the State of Illinois.

-If you are considering a career in banking or finance, consider the Finance/Actuarial Sciences track.
-You’ll take courses that focus on mathematics and business.
+If you are considering a career in banking or finance, consider the degree track in financial and actuarial sciences.
+You will take courses that focus both on mathematics and business.
 Specific courses focus on the mathematics for the first and second professional actuarial exams.
 These exams are the first licensing requirements to become a professional actuary as determined by the Society of Actuaries.

-If you intend to pursue an advanced degree in mathematics, law, or medicine, consider the pure mathematics track.
+If you intend to pursue an advanced degree in mathematics, law, or medicine, consider the general degree track.
 This track focuses on problem solving, logic, and the communication of highly technical information.